In this article, we guide you through all the important factors you should consider before signing up with an enterprise web analytics vendor.

 Unfortunately, many web analytics vendors deal with it by using data sampling.
 This is a method in which only a subset of your traffic data is selected and analyzed, and that sample is used to estimate the overall results.

-Google Analytics does it when you reach their limit of 10 million visits per month.
+Google Analytics does it when you reach its limit of 10 million visits per month.

 To learn more about data sampling, this blog post should prove handy: What is Data Sampling and Why Should You Avoid It?